Sanjanadhananjayaa/mslearn-dp100/instructions/01-create-a-workspace.md

 You can manage some workspace assets in the Azure portal, but for data scientists, this tool contains lots of irrelevant information and links that relate to managing general Azure resources. *Azure Machine Learning studio* provides a dedicated web portal for working with your workspace.

-1. On the `Azure portal` blade in the top search bar, search for **machine learning** and select the Machine learning you created in the previous task.
+1. On the `Azure portal` blade in the top search bar, search for **Machine learning** and select the Machine learning workspace you created in the previous task.
 2. On the **Overview** page click on the **launch studio** it will open your machine learning workspace in a new tab.
 Alternatively in a new browser tab, open [https://ml.azure.com](https://ml.azure.com).
 If prompted, log in using the credentials provided in the **Environment Details** tab and select your Azure subscription and workspace.

     ![](images/launchml.png)